The health, safety and well-being of our Four Villages’ clients, staff, volunteers and community is our top priority.

 A CoViD-19 Assessment centre is open at St. Joeseph’s Health Centre in the Sunnyside building, 1st floor (entrance available on Sunnyside Avenue).

-This Assessment Centre is open 7 days a week from 9AM – 9PM with the last patient accepted for registration at 8:30PM.
+This Assessment Centre is open 7 days a week from 8AM – 8PM.

 Non-insured people are able to access the assessment centres without barrier.